Table of Contents

-- the Hemp Car (made of hemp and powered by a hemp based bio fuel) which was created by Henry Ford was buried by the oil companies and other industries
+- the Hemp Car (made of a hemp biopcomposite and powered by a hemp based biofuel) which was created by Henry Ford was buried by the oil companies and other industries

-- alternative energy technologies are railed against and thwarted politically
+- sustainable energy technologies are railed against and thwarted politically

-- other patents and ideas are purchased and buried so that no one can use them
+- other patents and ideas are purchased and buried, or their companies destroyed so that no one can use those technologies

-Profit before the environment or people.
+Profit before the environment or the people.
 Profit no matter what the cost.
-That is the motto for Capitalism and our monetary system.
+That is the motto for capitalism and monetary systems.
 There are so many more examples of abuses caused by Capitalism, but that is enough for now to give you a picture.

 Now, with this discussion I am going to assume a few things just to give Capitalism’s advocates the benefit of the doubt.
 Let’s assume that everything in my posts regarding the Two Party System, Electoral Reform, and the 28th and 29th Amendments are enacted, and also that laws are passed so that: